 Some people awaken back to consciousness and become violent or aggressive, not understanding what has happened or where they are.
 This is rare, but something to be aware of.

 Other side effects may include varied allergic reactions, which may require further medical attention.
 Most side effects of Narcan use are opioid withdrawal symptoms.

 If you think you or someone else might have overdosed or needs Narcan, call 911 immediately.

-Once a person has been stabilized, getting them into a treatment program or rapid detox for opiate addiction is highly recommended.
-Contact us today to learn more about our programs and how we can help you or your loved one get sober from opiates.
+Once a person has been stabilized, getting them into a treatment program or medically assisted detox for opiate addiction is highly recommended.
+Contact The Recovery Village today to learn more about our programs and how we can help you or your loved one begin recovery.